JCU Professor Filardi meets with Giulia Leo on her first in-person interview for The Matthew.

 For the first time ever, I had the pleasure of grabbing a non-virtual drink with my interviewee.
 I met Professor Filardi at Bar Settimiano, in front of a cup of American coffee.
 And so, our little chat began…

 My first approach to theater was in my early twenties, or even earlier.
 From Milan, where I grew up, I went to the University of Bologna to study cinema and theater.
-At the same time, I met my first acting teacher there and, after a while, with other students, we created a theatre group.
+I met my first acting teacher there and, after a while, with other students, we created a theatre group.
 Later, this group became a duo.
 We would perform the pieces that we wrote together.
 We always started by exploring our feelings, desires, emotional experiences, and thoughts originating from within us.
-We would feel things in our bodies first, words would come later.
+We felt things in our bodies first, words came later.
 At the time, a great revolution in many fields was growing: the mind and body were no longer seen as separate.
 A new conception of the organic human being was about to be born, and, therefore, of the “organic actor,” as the Polish theater director Jerzy Grotoswki called it.
 Dance and theater became closer, and they influenced each other.
 An illuminating example of this type of approach in those years is the incredible work of German dancer and choreographer Pina Bausch.
 I grew up with this vision and this is what I carry in my way of teaching theater today too.

 I got into teaching while I continued acting.
 When I started at John Cabot, I proposed a numbers of different theater courses, connected with writing too.
 For example, the first theater course I taught (in Italian, co-taught with a literature professor) was titled “The reader, The writer, The actor.”
 It was an amazing course: students were inspired by the readings to write their own pieces and to perform as well.